Biz MackeyJames Raleigh Mackey

 Primary team: Hilldale Giants

 Primary position: Catcher

-Though somewhat overshadowed by such legendary names as Josh Gibson and Roy Campanella, when black baseball’s top catchers are discussed, Biz Mackey should be considered one of the great players of his era.
+Though somewhat overshadowed by such legendary names as Josh Gibson and Roy Campanella, when the Negro League's top catchers are discussed, Biz Mackey is among those considered the greatest of his era.

-A line drive hitter whose batting average rarely strayed below .300, Mackey, named to five East-West All-Star teams, was a favorite receiver among pitchers and had a strong throwing arm.
+A line drive hitter whose batting average rarely dipped below .300, Mackey, named to five East-West All-Star teams, was a favorite receiver among pitchers and had a strong throwing arm.

 “I’ve pitched to some great catchers, but my goodness, that Mackey was to my idea the best one I pitched to,” said Hall of Fame hurler Hilton Smith.
 “The way he handled you, the way he just built you up, believing in yourself.
 He was marvelous.”

 Mackey has been given credit for furthering the development of a number of Negro Leaguers who would go on to success in the major leagues, such as Campanella, Monte Irvin and Larry Doby.

 “In my opinion, Biz Mackey was the master of defense of all catchers,” Campanella said.
 “When I was a kid in Philadelphia, I saw both Mackey and Mickey Cochrane in their primes, but for real catching skills, I don’t think Cochrane was the master of defense that Mackey was.”

 Mackey passed away on Sept.
 22, 1965.
 He was elected to the Hall of Fame in 2006.